ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 {: #archi title="Architecture for Pub-Sub with Authorization Server and Key Distribution Center"}
 {: artwork-align="center"}

 Both Publishers and Subscribers MUST use the same protocol for interacting with the Broker and participating in Pub-Sub communications.
-When using the profile defined in this document, such a protocol MUST be CoAP {{RFC7252}}, which is used as described in {{I-D.ietf-core-coap-pubsub}} (REQ22). <!--What is specified in this document can apply to other protocols for Pub-Sub communications such as MQTT {{MQTT-OASIS-Standard-v5}}, or to further transport protocols-->.
+When using the profile defined in this document, such a protocol MUST be CoAP {{RFC7252}}, which is used as described in {{I-D.ietf-core-coap-pubsub}} (REQ22).
+In particular, when using this application profile, the topic-data resource corresponding to a given topic is hosted precisely at the Broker associated with that topic.
+Setups where a topic-data resource is possibly hosted at different servers than the Broker are out of the scope of this application profile.<!--What is specified in this document can apply to other protocols for Pub-Sub communications such as MQTT {{MQTT-OASIS-Standard-v5}}, or to further transport protocols.-->

 All Publishers and Subscribers MUST use CoAP when communicating with the KDC.